SemsProject/CombineArchive/HowTo.md

 While this method seems to be more complicated and less useful, there are cases when it eases your work.
 Imagine you want to create an archive of all files in `/home/user/latest/research` recursively.
 Using this method you could simply iterate through all files and directories always passing `/home/user/latest/research` as base path to the creation of entries.
 This way, you can quickly zip subtree on your file system.

-(To learn more about formats see combine-ext:wiki, especially http://sems.uni-rostock.de/trac/combine-ext/wiki/CombineFormatizer)
+(To learn more about formats see [Combine-Ext](http://sems.uni-rostock.de/trac/combine-ext/wiki), especially [CombineFormatizer](http://sems.uni-rostock.de/trac/combine-ext/wiki/CombineFormatizer))

 ### Setting the Main Entry